 - Budgets are a projection of financial account; standard cost is a projection of cost accounts because budgetary control adopts a more general approach of giving service to the management than does standard costing.
 Financial accounting, as we know, is concerned with the overall efficiency of the business whereas cost accounting deals with individual products, ascertaining and controlling their costs.
 Standard costs aim at efficiency at every point; so they are a projection of cost accounts.
 On the other budgetary control aims at overall efficiency (I.e. / efficiency of a particular function such as sales function, purchase function, production function etc.); so it is a projection of financial accounts.

 - In budgetary control, variances are not revealed through the accounts but are revealed in total.
-But in standard costing, variances are analyzing d in detail according to their originating causes.
+But in standard costing, variances are analysing d in detail according to their originating causes.
 Thus, standard costing reveals variances through different accounts.

 - Budgets are anticipated or expected costs meant to be used for forecasting requirements of materials, labour, cash etc. Standard costs, on the other hand, do not tell what the costs are expected to be, but rather what the cost should be under specific conditions production performance and as such cannot be used for the purpose of forecasting.
-Both standard costing and budgetary control are complimentary to each other and for maximum efficiency both should b be used simultaneously.
+Both standard costing and budgetary control are complementary to each other and for maximum efficiency, both should be used simultaneously.
 Both may prove more effective if they are used in conjunction with each other.